eladtpro/azure-aks-scaler/README.md

 <sub>This page shows how to securely inject sensitive data, such as passwords and encryption keys, into Pods.</sub>

 [ServiceAccount token volume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#serviceaccount-token-volume-projection)
 <sub>The kubelet can also project a ServiceAccount token into a Pod.
-You can specify desired properties of the token, such as the audience and the validity duration.
+You can specify the desired properties of the token, such as the audience and the validity duration.
 These properties are not configurable on the default ServiceAccount token.
 The token will also become invalid against the API when either the Pod or the ServiceAccount is deleted.</sub>

 ---

 ##### Identity (Azure)

 [Use Azure AD workload identity with Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview?tabs=python)
-<sub>Workloads deployed on an Azure Kubernetes Services (AKS) cluster require Azure Active Directory (Azure AD) application credentials or managed identities to access Azure AD protected resources, such as Azure Key Vault and Microsoft Graph.
+<sub>Workloads deployed on an Azure Kubernetes Services (AKS) cluster require Azure Active Directory (Azure AD) application credentials or managed identities to access Azure AD-protected resources, such as Azure Key Vault and Microsoft Graph.
 Azure AD workload identity integrates with the capabilities native to Kubernetes to federate with external identity providers.</sub>

 [What are workload identities?](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identities-overview)
 <sub>A workload identity is an identity you assign to a software workload (such as an application, service, script, or container) to authenticate and access other services and resources.
-The terminology is inconsistent across the industry, but generally a workload identity is something you need for your software entity to authenticate with some system.
-For example, in order for GitHub Actions to access Azure subscriptions the action needs a workload identity which has access to those subscriptions.
+The terminology is inconsistent across the industry, but generally, a workload identity is something you need for your software entity to authenticate with some system.
+For example, for GitHub Actions to access Azure subscriptions the action needs a workload identity that has access to those subscriptions.
 A workload identity could also be an AWS service role attached to an EC2 instance with read-only access to an Amazon S3 bucket.
 In Microsoft Entra, workload identities are applications, service principals, and managed identities.</sub>

 [Assign a managed identity access to a resource using Azure CLI](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/howto-assign-access-cli#next-steps)
 <sub>Managed identities for Azure resources is a feature of Azure Active Directory.
-Each of the [Azure services that support managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) are subject to their own timeline.
+Each of the [Azure services that support managed identities for Azure resources](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) are subject to its timeline.
 Make sure you review the [availability](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/services-support-managed-identities) status of managed identities for your resource and [known issues](https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/known-issues) before you begin.</sub>

 [Create a Microsoft Entra application and service principal that can access resources](https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal)
 <sub>In this article, you'll learn how to create a Microsoft Entra application and service principal that can be used with the role-based access control.
 When you register a new application in Microsoft Entra ID, a service principal is automatically created for the app registration.
 The service principal is the app's identity in the Microsoft Entra tenant.
 Access to resources is restricted by the roles assigned to the service principal, giving you control over which resources can be accessed and at which level.
 For security reasons, it's always recommended to use service principals with automated tools rather than allowing them to sign in with a user identity.</sub>